 Service animals undergo intensive training to perform the tasks required in their daily support role.
 The only animals that can be trained to carry out these service duties are dogs, though.

-Your cat can not qualify as a service animal; however, you can register it as an emotional support cat and enjoy all the privileges that come with the letter, such as housing and travel.
+Your cat can not qualify as a service animal; however, you can register it as an emotional support cat and enjoy all the privileges that come with the letter.
 If you have disabilities, consider a service animal or a service dog instead.